DayuanTan/multicast-programming-multicast-ordering/README.md

 # 4. Implementation Explanation

+1. Firstly I Implemented multicast programming for 1 sender and multiple receivers using sender.cpp and receiver.cpp files.
+2. Secondly I merged them into one process with 2 threads (send and receive for each).
+This is required in assignment 2.
+3. Thridly I implemented caucal ordering.

 # 4.1 Multicast programming

 First of all we need **to implement multicast** (code are in [p2_multicast_programming](p2_multicast_programming) dir).
 It is little different than [server-client socket programming](https://github.com/DayuanTan/DistributedOS-A-Centralized-Multi-User-Concurrent-Bank-Account-Manager-Multithread-Synchronization).